steve-forse/open_graph_previewer/README.md

 ### Key Design Decisions

-**Polling vs WebSockets**: We use 3-second polling from the React frontend.
-This is simpler to implement and debug than WebSockets/ActionCable, and acceptable for this use case where near-real-time updates are sufficient.
-WebSockets would be preferable at scale.
+**ActionCable WebSockets**: The React frontend subscribes to an `OpenGraphPreviewsChannel` via ActionCable for real-time updates.
+When a background job finishes fetching OG data, the result is broadcast to all connected clients immediately.

-**solid_queue**: Included in Rails 8 by default.
-No need for Redis or external dependencies — it uses the SQLite database directly.
+**solid_queue + solid_cable**: Both are included in Rails 8 by default.
+No need for Redis or external dependencies — they use the SQLite database directly.
 Perfect for this application's scope.

 **ActiveInteraction**: Provides a clean service object pattern with typed inputs, composability, and built-in error handling.
 Keeps controllers and models thin per SOLID principles.